 The selected SaaS business metrics should be monitored and calculated regularly.
 Luckily, a plethora of services can do the job for you.
 The popular analytics tools out there include, but are not limited to:

-These instruments will help you consistently monitor and get the right calculations of the critical metrics to measure product success.
+These instruments will help you consistently monitor and get the right calculations of the important metrics to measure SaaS product success.
 Onix can help you act on the results to accelerate your growth.
 For example, by enhancing the onboarding or building your SaaS landing-page with our UX/UI experts’ help, you can increase the activation rate and facilitate conversions from visitors to customers.
 A UX audit may provide actionable insights for improving the software’s usability and thus, your customer satisfaction and retention rates.
 Our Agile development process facilitates quick delivery of new features and updates, and outsourcing the programming will ease your startup’s budget burden.

 Many thanks to Denis Sheremetov, CTO at Onix, for assistance in writing this article!